souravpl8092/Micro-Services-Components/README.md

 ### This is a User Management Application that allows you to manage user data, including creating new users, updating existing users, and exporting user data as a CSV file.
 It provides a web-based interface for interacting with the application.

+### It uses four microservices:

+- GET : Retrieves users based on a query.
+- POST : Creates a new user.
+- PUT : Updates an existing user.
+- EXPORT : Exports user data as a CSV file.

 <br/>

 <table>